 If you’re considering making the switch to refrigerated air, B. Carlson Heating, Air Conditioning & Plumbing can help.
 The benefits of the cooling system include:

-- Fewer repairs – Are you tired of scheduling frequent AC repair for an old or worn-out system?
-A new, high-quality refrigerated air unit could last for several years with routine maintenance.
+- Fewer repairs– Are you tired of scheduling frequent service calls for an old or worn-out system?
+A new, high-quality refrigerated air unit can last for many years with routine maintenance.